diorizqi404/open-music-api/README.md

 ## Environment Variables

-To run this project, you will need to change the following environment variables to your .env file for backend and api.js for frontend.
+To run this project, you will need to change the following environment variables to your .env file.

 .env file
 ```bash